4 Effective Hip Mobility Exercises For Happy Hips

 Some common signs and symptoms of poor hip mobility include the following:

-• Pain in the hips when moving, walking, squatting, sitting, standing, lifting the legs, climbing stairs, doing exercise, etc.
+• Pain in the hips when moving, walking, squatting, sitting, standing, lifting the legs, climbing stairs, exercising, etc.

 • A feeling of weakness or instability in the hips or pelvis towards the end range of motion when moving the leg or weight-bearing.